-You can't go wrong with them, but if you're willing to head out to Rego Park in Queens and take two steps from the R train, you'll find a babka-like dessert that's even more delicious: the kugelhopf from Andre's.
+You can't go wrong with them, but if you're willing to venture off the usual babka path, you'll find a dessert that's even more delicious: the kugelhopf from Andre's.
 More croissant-like than the typical babka, the kuglelhopf has a dense, well-baked outer crumb and soft, almost cinnamon-roll-like inner layers.
 The crust gives off an incredible aroma, the chocolate filling isn't too sweet, and the contrasting textures are irresistible.

-The babka costs $12 but weighs in at a whopping 750 grams—over one and a half pounds!
+The babka costs $12 at the original Rego Park location but weighs in at a whopping 750 grams—over one and a half pounds!

 Mister Softee Cone with Dip and Extras